LiDNY/KoteykasCypher/README.md

 # Don't bother downloading, Just go [Here](https://sonicpikalidny.github.io/KoteykasCypher)

-Here's some info on this:
+# Here's some info on this:

 I made this while being bored, so don't expect updates/bugfixes

 it uses these 4 emoticons to encode it: :3, :P, :D and :O

-How it works:
+# How it works:

-it just finds a symbol in the js corresponding to the ones u wrote
+it just finds a symbol in the js corresponding to the ones u wrote, really simple, meaning its easy to add more languages, symbols and other stuff

-Helping to add more symbols
+# Helping to add more symbols:

 if you want to add more symbols either: